Round Up of Major Breaches and Scams

 To stay safe online, everyone needs to recognize malicious attachments that are commonly used in phishing emails to distribute malware.
 When distributing malware, threat actors create spam campaigns that pretend to be invoices, invites, payment information, shipping information, eFaxes, voicemails, and more.
 Included in these emails are malicious Word and Excel attachments, or links to them, that when opened and macros are enabled, will install malware on a computer.

 Exposed data belonged to Friendemic and included full names, email addresses, and contact numbers of its customers.
 The dangers of unprotected Amazon S3 buckets are well documented.
 Yet another firm made the mistake of improper cloud configuration and exposed nearly 3 million customers’ data.
-On Sep 12, 2020, Comparitech researcher and security expert Aaron Phillips discovered a publicly accessible database containing personally identifiable information (PII) of approx. 2.7 million consumers of a US-based digital marketing services provider Friendemic.
+On Sep 12, 2020, Comparitech researcher discovered a publicly accessible database containing personally identifiable information (PII) of approx. 2.7 million consumers of a US-based digital marketing services provider Friendemic.

 Carnival Corporation, the world’s largest cruise line operator, has confirmed a data breach as a result of the august ransomware attack.
 Carnival Corporation, the world’s largest cruise line operator, has confirmed a data breach as a result of the ransomware attack that took place in August.
 Ransomware operators have stolen the personal information of customers, employees, and ship crews during the attack.